How to Become

 Upon completion of these courses, the company through which you took the course should file the education hours directly with the Department of Insurance (DOI).

-The IIA of Illinois is the number one provider of Insurance Continuing Education in Illinois.
-Visit our Education page to see the wide variety of classes we offer, through in-house programming, in a classroom setting or by webinar.
+Big I Illinois is the number one provider of Insurance Continuing Education in Illinois.
+Visit the Education section of their website to see the wide variety of classes we offer, through in-house programming, in a classroom setting or by webinar.